Where are They Now?

 MS - Ecology - 2011

-Tim is currently working towards a PhD in the School of Aquatic and Fishery Sciences at the University of Washington, where his research focuses on the ecology of Pacific salmon and the economics of the commercial fisheries targeting them.
-He splits his time between the UW campus in Seattle and a field station on Chignik Lake, Alaska.
+Tim completed his PhD in the School of Aquatic and Fishery Sciences at the University of Washington, where his research focused on the ecology of Pacific salmon and the economics of the commercial fisheries targeting them.
+He split his time between the UW campus in Seattle and a field station on Chignik Lake, Alaska.

 MS - Aquatic Ecology - 2010